Calvin Chan, MS

 Orthopaedic Surgery Resident, Clinician Scientist Research Track

-Neel Patel is a second year Orthopaedic Surgery Resident at UPMC.
+Robert Tisherman is a second year Orthopaedic Surgery Resident at UPMC.
 He is undergoing a year of research in the ORL as part of the Clinician Scientist Research Track.
-Neel graduated from the Massachusetts Institute of Technology with a Bachelor
+Robert graduated from Carnegie Mellon University with a Bachelor

 Undergraduate Student Researcher

 Catherine Smith is an undergraduate bioengineering student with a mechanical engineering minor at the University of Pittsburgh.
-She is currently being supported by the Swanson School to conduct summer research in the ORL, analyzing the
+She is currently looking at the kinematics surrounding the humeroscapular joint in conjunction with rotator

-Samantha is an undergraduate student majoring in Bioengineering.
-Samantha is currently researching the effects of bone deformation due to cutting the tibial plateau.
+Sam Rowen is an undergraduate student majoring in Bioengineering.
+Samantha is currently researching the effects of bone bending and deformation due to cutting the tibial plateau.